Rings

 On one hand, the upper classes, including kings, nobles, and knights, embraced rings as symbols of opulence and luxury, using them as seals to authenticate letters and documents, and as symbols of hierarchy.

-On the other hand, the tradition from Ancient Rome, where the groom presented his future wife with an iron ring as a symbol of love and fidelity, spread across Europe during the Middle Ages and the Renaissance.
+On the other hand, the tradition from Ancient Rome, where the groom presented his future wife with an iron loop as a symbol of love and fidelity, spread across Europe during the Middle Ages and the Renaissance.
 This tradition has since become one of the most important customs in weddings worldwide.

 In this way, jewelry adorned with precious gemstones took on a new romantic meaning, a significance that persists in our current society.